Intertwining diffusions and wave equations: On various properties of intertwined diffusions

-\begin{rmk} It is clear that the above theorem can be extended to any number of diffusions $(Z_1, Z_2,\ldots,Z_k)$.
-The links create a Markov chain taking values in the spaces of paths of the respective diffusions.
-A particularly important example is explored in Section \ref{sec_DBM}. \end{rmk}
+\begin{rmk} {It is clear that a repeated application of the above theorem can create couplings $(Z_1,Z_2,\ldots,Z_l)$ of any number of diffusions.
+We refer to Section \ref{sec_Whittaker} below for an important example arising in the study of random polymers.} \end{rmk}

 \nin\tbf{Duality and time-reversal.} Our next result is a version of Bayes' rule.
-Suppose $Q \iprod{L} P$ for some appropriate triplet $(Q,L,P)$.
-Is there a transition kernel $\lhat$ such that $P \iprod{\lhat} Q$?
-We show that this is true when both $Q$ and $P$ are reversible with respect to their respective invariant measures.
-This has interesting consequences for the time reversal of the diffusion with generator given by \eqref{Zgen}.
-See Figure \ref{fig:dualintw}.
+Suppose $Q \iprod{L} P$ for some $(P_t)$, $(Q_t)$, and $L$.
+Is there a transition kernel $\lhat$ such that $P\,\langle\lhat\rangle\,Q$ (see Figure \ref{fig:dualintw})?
+We show that this is the case when both $(P_t)$ and $(Q_t)$ are reversible with respect to their respective invariant measures.
+This also allows to find the time reversal of the diffusion with generator given by \eqref{Zgen}.